 Slalom protection (for racers - shin/chin/pole guards)

-A more comprehensive packing list is available to those who book on.
+A more comprehensive packing list is available to those who book on to the camp.

-The team hotel is very close to the world-renowned Insider Sportshop, which offers almost everything you would need for rent, and a highly-regarded boot fitting service.
+The world-renowned Insider Sportshop, offers almost everything you would need for rent, and a highly-regarded boot fitting service.
+All SASC camp participants get a discount (approx. 10-30%) in the shop for race equipment purchases or rental.
 Get in touch with SASC first ahead of the camp if you have any equipment requirements!